'Thor: Love and Thunder' Ending Explained

 The post-credits scenes also reveal that Russell Crowe's comically accented Greek god Zeus survived his apparent death too.
 Honestly, does no one stay dead in this film?
 This is a big part of why the film feels shallow, as character's deaths mean nothing and emotional moments are undermined by relentless gags (your mileage will definitely vary for the screaming goats, for example).

 Even Korg, the comedy sidekick smited (smote?) by Zeus' thunderbolt is able to cheat death.
-Happily, his mouth is all that's required to grow a new rocking' bod -- and he even finds love, holding hands across a pool of lava with a guy called Dwayne.
+Happily, a Kronan's mouth is all that's required to grow a new rocking' bod -- and he even finds love, holding hands across a pool of lava with a guy called Dwayne.
 Good for them.

 Sad god to dad god